 - The field of Information Systems becomes an important part of department.

 - Coursework in computer-aided manufacturing and automation was added.

 - Three new laboratories began operations:

 - The department initiated a Ph.D. program and the first two Ph.D.'s were awarded in October 1969.

-- Lehigh's computer center becomes a university-managed operation (1968)
+- Lehigh's computer center becomes a university-managed operation in 1968.

-- Coursework added to the curriculum to cover new concepts in the evolution of Industrial Engineering such as operations research, statistics, and data processing
+- Coursework was added to the curriculum to cover new concepts in the evolution of Industrial Engineering such as operations research, statistics, and data processing.

-- Thomas Holme designated as first department head (1950), with Arthur F. Gould taking over in 1952
+- Thomas Holme was designated as first department head in 1950, with Arthur F. Gould taking over in 1952.

-- Curriculum heavily oriented towards work measurement, motion analysis, incentives, and production methods - - important topics in industrial engineering at the time
+- Curriculum was heavily oriented towards work measurement, motion analysis, incentives, and production methods, which were important topics in industrial engineering at the time.

 1940's, 1930's, 1920's